dayercher005/SurveyForm/README.md

 # SurveyForm
-A hotel survey form using HTML &amp; CSS
+A hotel survey form using HTML &amp; CSS.
 Image is from Pexels

 Live Preview: https://dayercher005.github.io/SurveyForm/